ronjb/selectable/README.md

 )
 ```

-Note, as shown in the example above, if your widget uses a scrollable widget (such as SingleChildScrollView, ListView, CustomScrollView, etc.), which contains the text widgets you want to enable selection for, the `Selectable` widget must be a descendant of the scrollable widget, and an ancestor of the widgets you want to enable selection over.
+**Important Note**: As shown in the example above, if a scrollable widget (such as `SingleChildScrollView`, `ListView`, `CustomScrollView`, etc.) is used to wrap the text widgets you want to enable selection for, the `Selectable` widget must be a descendant of the scrollable widget, and an ancestor of the text widgets.

 `Selectable` by default supports long-pressing on a word to select it, then using the selection handles to adjust the selection.
-If you want also enable double-tapping on a word to select it use, pass in `selectWordOnDoubleTap: true` like this:
+To also enable double-tapping on a word to select it, pass in `selectWordOnDoubleTap: true` like this:

 ```
 Selectable(